 Research shows that 1 in 3 people in the UK suffer from sensitive teeth at any one time.
 Dentine hypersensitivity can occur from 15 to 70 years of age or more, however the age group when it occurs most is between 20 and 40 years.

 Any teeth can be affected but the most likely are those at the front corners of the mouth.
 It is suggested that this might be because these are the teeth which tend to be brushed more vigorously causing the wearing away of protective tooth enamel.

 Avoidance of this condition is possible if the teeth are cleaned thoroughly but carefully twice a day.
-Chewing a disclosing tablet (obtainable from chemists) after brushing will show if any plaque is left behind.
+Chewing a disclosing tablet (obtainable from the practice or local chemist) after brushing will show if any plaque is left behind.
 Using the correct brushing technique is essential and use of a specialist toothpaste formulated for sensitive teeth.
-If you need advice as to the best technique to use ask a dentist or hygienist.
+If you need advice as to the best technique to use, ask a dentist or hygienist.

 Care should be taken with diet: a high intake of acid-containing food and drink such as citrus fruits and fizzy drinks will make teeth more sensitive and can lead to destruction of the tooth enamel.